Jade Jones (singer)

 Jade Jones (born 12 February 1979) is a British R&B singer turned chef.
 He is best known for being the lead singer of the band Damage.
-He was born to a Jamaican father and a British mother.

 After leaving Damage, Jones joined CherryBlackStone, which appeared on Channel 4's Bo in the USA.
 In 2006, he participated in and went on to win the Channel 4 reality show The Games.

 Jones left CherryBlackStone in 2008 following his son's birth and became a full-time trainee chef.

 In 2014, Jones appeared with three of the original Damage members—Rahsaan J Bromfield, Andrez Harriott and Noel Simpson—in the second series of The Big Reunion on ITV2.

 Personal life

+Jones was born to a Jamaican father and a British mother.
 Since 1998, he has been in an on/off relationship with Spice Girls singer Emma Bunton.
 The couple became engaged on 21 January 2011.
-The couple have two children, born on 10 August 2007, and born on 6 May 2011.
+The couple have two children, born on 10 August 2007, and 6 May 2011.
 Jones and Bunton married on 13 July 2021.